swentel/indieweb/README.md

 - Configuration is at /admin/config/services/indieweb/webmention
 - Overview of all collected webmentions and pingbacks are at /admin/content/webmention

+Blocks
-A basic block (Webmentions) is available to render like and repost webmentions per page.
+- Webmentions: render like and repost webmentions per page
-There is also a block (Webmention notify form) to let people submit a URL if the current page is mentioned there.
+- Webmention notify form: let people submit a URL if the current page is mentioned there
+- RSVP: shows people attending, interested for an event

 ![ScreenShot](https://realize.be/sites/default/files/2018-03/webmention-basic.png)